Trey Martinez Fischer: Legislative career

-Martinez Fischer was first elected to District 118 seat in the Texas House of Representatives in 2000.
+Martinez Fischer was first elected to the seat of District 118 in the Texas House of Representatives in 2000.
 In 2011, he was the lead Democratic author on HB 3727, the Boeing Bill.
 As a result of this bill, Air Force One will be refitted and repaired in San Antonio.

 He was selected by then House Speaker Joe Straus to sit on the Select Committee on Transparency in State Agency Operations, and the Select Committee on Redistricting during the first called special session of the 83rd Legislature.

 On February 17, 2015, Martinez Fischer was defeated in a special election by fellow Democratic House colleague Jose Menendez for the District 26 seat in the Texas Senate.
 The regular election was hotly contested, with Martinez Fischer earning a double-digit lead over his opponent.
 In a special runoff election marked by low turnout among Democratic voters and unprecedented participation by San Antonio Republicans, Menendez edged out Martinez Fischer.

 Martinez Fischer challenged and lost again to Menendez for a full Senate term in the Democratic primary on March 1, 2016.
-Diana Arevalo won the Democratic primary for the seat Martinez Fischer held through 2017, and as she was unopposed in the general election, succeeded Martinez Fischer in January 2017.

-Martinez Fischer returned to the Texas House of Representatives in 2019, having won both the primary and general elections in 2018.
+Diana Arevalo, the secretary for the Bexar County Democratic Party, won the Democratic primary for the seat Martinez Fischer held through 2017, and as she was unopposed in the general election, succeeded Martinez Fischer in January 2017.
+In 2018, he unseated Arevalo in the Democratic primary for his former state House seat.
+He won the subsequent general election on November 6 over the Republican nominee Fernando Padron, 32,375 votes (70.4 percent) to 13,612 (29.6 percent).
+Martinez Fischer returned to the House in January 2019.

 Disparaging remarks

-On June 27, 2014, while speaking at the Texas Democratic Convention, Martinez Fischer used an ethnic slur in Spanish to describe the Republican Party, saying "GOP" should stand for "gringos y otros pendejos."
-His office had also been handing out six Lotería cards to delegates, one depicting Republican gubernatorial candidate Greg Abbott as "El Diablito."
+On June 27, 2014, while speaking at the Texas Democratic Convention, Martinez Fischer attacked the Republican Party, saying "GOP" should stand for "gringos y otros pendejos".
+His office had also been handing out six Lotería cards to delegates, one depicting Republican gubernatorial candidate Greg Abbott as "El Diablito".
 Martinez Fischer responded by saying that if he had known Abbott was in attendance, he would have "told him directly to his face."